SumoLogic/terraform-provider-sumologic/website/docs/r/log_search.html.markdown

 - `record_type` - (Required) Name of the Cloud SIEM Enterprise Record to be created.

 ### Schema for `email_search_notification`
-- `subject_template` - (Required) Subject of the email.
+- `subject_template` - (Optional) Subject of the email.
 If the notification is scheduled with a threshold, the default subject template will be `Search Alert: {{AlertCondition}} results found for {{SearchName}}`.
     For email notifications without a threshold, the default subject template is `Search Results: {{SearchName}}`.
 - `to_list` - (Block List, Required) A list of email recipients.